rho-contracts/rho-contracts/README.md

 * Types act as a checked documentation for the expected input-output type of functions.

-* Types provide an fulcrum against which we can leverage a refactoring.
+* Types provide a fulcrum against which we can leverage a refactoring.

 Among the dynamic languages, JavaScript is suffering from the absence of static types quite, because of it propensity for implicitly converting everything